 Weight is another important factor, especially when deciding on a camera that you want to carry with you all day.

 Sony W370 is significantly lighter (489g ) than the Nikon D80 which may become a big advantage especially on long walking trips.

 Again, this comparison may not be very useful in real life as we are comparing the weight of a camera with a built-in lens to the body-only weight of an interchangeable lens camera.
 Once you put a lens on D80, the total kit will weigh much higher.

-Unfortunately neither Nikon D80 nor Sony Cyber-shot DSC-W370 provides any type of weather sealing in their body, so you have to give extra care especially when you are shooting outdoors.
+Unfortunately neither the Nikon D80 nor Sony Cyber-shot DSC-W370 provides any type of weather sealing in their bodies, so you have to give extra care especially when you are shooting outdoors.
 If weather sealing is a must-have feature for you, check these sections: Top DSLR Cameras with Weather Sealing Top Compact Cameras with Weather Sealing

 LCD Screen Size and Features